echarts-maps/echarts-china-cities-js/README.md

 in 28 provinces and acts as a static asset to jupyter-echarts or your echarts collection.

+!!! note

+   This repo is not associated with Apache ECharts (incubating) project

 ## Feature highlights

 1. City shape with and without internal borders